KhronosGroup/Vulkan-Samples/samples/extensions/mesh_shader_culling/README.md

 ## Mesh Shader

-A mesh shader executes on the same workgroup as the task shader that emitted it if a task shader exists.
-A mesh shader is responsible for generating vertices and indices based on the number of meshlets determined by its task shader.
-The vertices and indices generation process can be found in the following code:
+A mesh shader does not execute on the same workgroup as the task shader that emitted it if a task shader exists.
+Many workgroups can be  One task shader workgroup can launch many mesh shader workgroups. mesh shader is responsible for generating vertices and primitives based on the number of meshlets determined by its task shader.
+The vertices and primitives generation process can be found in the following code:

 ```glsl
 // Vertices: